bigdataprocessor/bigdataprocessor2/README.md

 - 4D Cropping

 ## Installation
-Within ImageJ/Fiji you can install the plugin via the `Help -> Update` menu and select the `tischi` site.
+Within ImageJ/Fiji you can install the plugin using the `Help > Update > Manage Update Sites` and select the `EMBL-CBA` site.

 Note: The plugins need Java 1.8 if you see error messages popping up that might be caused by an older Java version.